shagunmishra02/fitness-tracking-app/README.md

 - See personal records
 - Track muscle group breakdown
 - Monitor workout history
+- Check your current and longest workout streak on the Dashboard
+- Set a weekly or monthly goal (workouts, calories, or minutes) and watch the progress bar fill up as you log workouts

 ### 5. Manage Profile
 - Go to Profile page